Sud0-AP/Event-Ticket-Escrow/readme.md

-# Decentralized Escrow Application
+# Decentralized Escrow Application for Event Tickets (under development 🚧)

-This is an Escrow Dapp built with [Hardhat](https://hardhat.org/).
+This is an Escrow Dapp built with [Hardhat](https://hardhat.org/) and [React](https://react.dev/) That ensures trustless transactions for event tickets.

 ## Project Layout